SoftwareAG/c8y-docs/src/documents/guides/java/agents.html.md

 	$ java -version
 	java version "1.7.0_45"

 To install Java, please visit http://java.com.
+There is also a basic Windows driver included for running the agent on Windows systems, for example, along with a Tinkerforge kit.
+Not all functionality is supported on Windows.

 ## Installing

 Binary packages are available for the Raspberry Pi, the Kontron M2MSSDK and for MacOS.

-* For the Raspberry Pi, please [visit the Raspberry Pi page](/guides/devices/raspberry-pi.html).
+* For the Raspberry Pi and similar Embedded Linux devices, please [visit the Raspberry Pi page](/guides/devices/raspberry-pi.html).
 * For the Kontron M2MSSDK, please [visit the Kontron M2MSSDK page](/guides/devices/smart-agent-for-kontron-m2m.html).
 * On a Mac, download the package from http://resources.cumulocity.com/examples/cumulocity-mac-agent-latest.tar.gz and unpack it into a new folder.